Vietnam generates $41 million from forest carbon credits under World Bank agreement

-The generated funds have been disbursed to six provinces in the north-central region of Vietnam.
+The generated funds have been disbursed to six provinces in the north-central region of Vietnam, showcasing the tangible benefits of Vietnam carbon credits.

 The objective is to remunerate forest owners, local residents, and communities engaged in the supervision, preservation, and expansion of forested areas.